Accelerating Federal Investigations with OSINT Insights

 These ads appear on surface web social media sites, message boards, and in online comments.
 Traffickers also communicate on similar but harder-to-reach deep web forums, discussion groups, and marketplaces.

-Similar investigations can be undertaken in a variety of scenarios.
-Here are a few of them.
+Similar investigations can be undertaken in a variety of scenarios, such as:

 - Illicit international trade is now estimated to cost legitimate businesses trillions annually.[7]
 Legitimate corporations are harmed when knockoffs flood the market.
 The rise in black-market trade also deprives governments of tax revenue; supports the exploitation of children and other vulnerable people employed to manufacture illicit goods; and endangers buyers who purchase defective products.
 To combat illicit trade, investigators may search for phrases such as “discount gift cards” which may indicate someone is trying to unload cards that have been stolen.

 - Weapons trafficking brings military-grade firearms, explosive, landmines, grenades, and other weapons into the United States.
-ATF agents can find traffickers using advertising keywords known to be associated with arms dealing.
+Agents can find traffickers using advertising keywords known to be associated with arms dealing.
 “Big fireworks,” and “high yield” for example, may be used by individuals or organizations trafficking bombs.

 Uncovering terrorist chatter

-Terrorist and other criminals communicate on mainstream social media sites, such as Telegram.
-Hamas used the popular messaging app as one of its primary communications platforms.
-Some Hamas-dedicated channels had hundreds of thousands of users and contained calls to action for Hamas members.[9]
+Terrorists and other criminals communicate on mainstream social media sites.
+Hamas used a popular messaging app as one of its primary communications platforms.
+Some Hamas-dedicated channels had hundreds of thousands of users and contained calls to action for Hamas members.[8]

 Similar capabilities can be used to find chatter among: